 Click Parameters, # of Layers... then type in "5" and click OK.
 Press Run Simulation and then observe the photon as it works its way out from the interior of the star to its surface and escapes into space.
 The simulation will end when the photon escapes and the number of times the photon interacted with an electron will be listed on the screen ("Interactions").
 Record the number of interactions in the appropriate column of Table 1 (in the row labeled "Trial 1").
-Repeat two more times (Trials 2 and 3) end enter the number of interactions into Table 1.
-After you have completed three trials, compute the mean number of interactions and enter it Table 1.
+Repeat two more times (Trials 2 and 3) end enter the number of interactions and enter it Table 1.